CanopyTax/frontend-rfc/text/0001-master-based-development.md

 Other branches only exist for code reviews and should only have one person committing to them.
 The master branch must be production ready at all times, even when a feature is still being worked on.

+This is also known "trunk based development," which is described at https://trunkbaseddevelopment.com.

 ## Reason for decision
 - This is a Canopy-wide stance for both backend and frontend development.
 - See [google doc from 2016](https://docs.google.com/document/d/1_mgzp0gSO-LZV5UlFCEWtyCILyBEDorijuyqZhwXXr4).